Nike-Inc/cerberus-doc-site/_posts/2017-01-02-cli-improvements.md

 - Added "fail early validation" to ensure Unlimited Strength Encryption is installed in the JRE
 - Added option for customization of help inside Cerberus dashboard

-Please see the individual GitHub repos for the latest information on releases and current versions.
+Please see the individual GitHub repos for the latest information on releases and current versions (not all releases are mentioned on the news feed).